iamkrunalrk/Swiss-German-to-Text/README.md

-# Transformer-Based Swiss German Translation System
+# Swiss German Translation System

 **SwissGermanToText** is a deep learning project that translates spoken Swiss German into text.
 In this projject, the model is trained using a convolutional neural network (CNN) to recognize spoken Swiss German.